BatMaxou/scroll-animations/README.md

 # Scroll Animations

-Little animations that trigger when you scroll.
+Little animations made with CSS only that trigger on scroll.

+There animations are not implemented when `prefers-reduced-motion` is activated or if your browser does not support `animation-timeline` property.